steinbergmedia/vst3_dev_portal/src/pages/FAQ/Hosting.md

 ---

-## Q: In what ways (if any) can units change, in terms of the number or names of units, the allocation of parameter buses to units, etc.?
+## Q: In what ways (if any) can units change, in terms of the number or names of units, the allocation of parameter busses to units, etc.?

 Plug-in Unit names can change when restartComponent is called with *kParamTitlesChanged*.
 When restartComponent is called with *kReloadComponent* then the whole structure should be regenerated.